 Another major council biosecurity project - and one now showing pleasing progress - has been the ongoing collaboration with the Ministry of Agriculture and Forestry Biosecurity New Zealand (MAFBNZ) to contain Manchurian rice grass.
 The regional council's budgeted contribution was \$246,002 for the year with \$270,763 spent.
+The overspend was offset with funding from MAFBNZ.

 This plant is a major invader of wetlands, river margins and poorly drained pasture and has been recognised as a pest plant of national importance.
 It's widespread in the Kaipara district and covers approximately 500 hectares, with the main infestation found next to the Northern Wairoa River and its tributaries.
 Almost three years into the major \$1 million-plus campaign to tackle this pest plant, we're beginning to turn the tide in our favour.
+There are now more than 300 individual sites covering approximately 90 hectares included in the programme.
+The early years of the programme targeted outlying sites first, to prevent further spread, before we began pushing into more heavily infested areas alongside the main rivers, streams and drainage canals.